So, I come home and my wife says the dreaded words, “Wait until you hear what your daughter did today.”

 I didn’t want to be the dad who says, “Not in my house!” but I wanted to make sure that, well, not in my house.

 So, I put in the obligatory line about when she’s 18 and moves out, she’s more than welcome to nose ring it up.
 (Please, no!)
 I never said, “No, you will not!” but I did say, “I’d sure appreciate if you didn’t, and here’s why.”
-The “here’s why” was key because I was giving her rational reasons for why I felt it was not in her best interest.
+The “here’s why” was key because I was giving her rational reasons for why I felt a nose piercing was not in her best interest.

 I’ll be honest: If she had thrown a hissy fit and gotten in my face, I probably wouldn’t have been above falling back on “Because I said so.”
 But luckily, I didn’t have to.
 She was very cool about everything and we finished with a fist-bump, which is always a good thing.